Kyle T. Webster

 Kyle T. Webster is an American illustrator, designer, author and educator.

 His illustration work has been published in The New Yorker, The New York Times, and other publications.

 He is the founder of the KyleBrush brand of Adobe Photoshop brushes that was acquired on October 18, 2017 by Adobe Systems.
-He now works for Adobe on drawing initiatives.
+He worked for Adobe on drawing initiatives until resigning in mid-2024 after publicly criticizing the types of Generative AI being added to Adobe products and just before Adobe announced a change to their Terms of Service that appeared to claim a right to use any work created with their software to train their AI.